Blue-Ocean-DBZ/vegetationstation/README.md

 <h4 align="center">A plant trading app for plant enthusiasts!</h4>

 ## Motivation and Story
 Tasked by a client to create an iOS app that provides a platform for users to post and trade plants with 20 - 30 year old individuals as their primary demographics.
+(Plant photos provided by Pexels).

 ## Login Features
 - Login/Register Page